by Josh T. Alto

 I wake with a start.
 The first thing I hear is a rhythmic noise coming from somewhere high beyond with an echo all over; like water drops in a dripstone cave.
 I open my eyes but all I can see is darkness around, wherever I am.
 There is not a glimpse of light visible.
 I am not in my bed and it is definitely not my bedroom.
 As I try to move my arms and legs, I find that it is a rather small place, something like a coffin.
 I cannot sit up; I can only turn around in it.

 I get hold of a metal knob and I am holding to it as if I were afraid of falling out.
 I try to move it, but it resists.
 I search the walls for an opening but cannot find one.
 If it is a coffin, have I died and that is why I am here?
 Did I wake up after they buried me?
 But where is the noise coming from?
-I try to feel for the walls, they feel like metal, at least they give a metallic noise when I knock them.
+I try to feel for the walls, they feel like metal, at least they give a metallic noise when I knock on them.
 I am wearing my jumpers and a t-shirt.
 No shoes on.

 “Carol, why have you left me?”
 I really ask myself sometimes.
 I just cannot understand it any more.
 What on all earth was more important than me?
 Why did you need to go away?
 I can still see our footprints caressing each other on that far-off sandy beach and I can still feel the wind that brings back your voice as if you were still there.

-I am already consoled, I know we can never possess anyone, we can only go side by side with someone for some time and then, when it comes, we simply part and continue on different paths.
-Life does not really support people in finding their other halves if they exist at all.
+I am already consoled, I know we can never possess anyone; we can only go side by side with someone for some time and then, when it comes, we simply part and continue on different paths.
+Life does not really support people in finding their other halves, if they exist at all.

 I can hardly remember your funeral; it is just like I was dreaming.
-My mind was floating somewhere while I got totally soaked, caught a cold and could not think clearly any more because of the fever, but I still remember the flowers.
+My mind was floating somewhere while I got totally soaked, caught a cold and could not think clearly any-more because of the fever, but I still remember the flowers.
 All those flowers.
 Carol, how much you loved your flowers!

 I miss them most.
 All those flowers!
 I am scared like hell in my coffin and I am afraid I cannot see our garden anymore.
 It is like one of my nightmares.
 I had it several months ago, but I never thought it would be so real.
 Everything started when I lost my keys.

 Since Carol left me, I have lived alone in the house and you can imagine how horrible it can be when you realize that you are closed out of the only place you belong to.
-I looked for the keys everywhere, I went back all the way to my publisher, looked for them on the street, I went back into that fast food restaurant where I had bought something for lunch, I checked every inch of the garden but I had not got a clue as to where I could have lost them.
+I looked for the keys everywhere, I went back all the way to my publisher, looked for them on the street, I went back into that fast food restaurant where I had bought something for lunch, I checked every inch of the garden, but I had not got a clue as to where I could have lost them.
 Finally I found my keys in a wooden box on the garden table, although I was sure I had checked there several times and was sure I had not seen that box before.
 As if someone had put it there for me.

 “Simon, you need me.”
 That is what you always told me.
 “You cannot live without me,” and I believed you, Carol.
 I did not want to live without you either.
 I felt totally empty when you left me.
 I gave up everything after reading your letter and could not understand why you had not told me anything before.
 We could have worked on it; we might have saved everything if we still had a bit of love for each other.